Alajuelita (canton): Geography

 The odd-shaped canton reaches southwest from the suburbs of the national capital city of San José.
 It is delineated by the Tiribí River on the northeast, Cañas River on the east, Poás River on the southeast, and the Cerros de Escazú at it far southwestern end.
 The Santuario Nacional Santo Cristo de Esquipulas is located in this canton along with the San Miguel Hill, whose metallic cross built at its peak is definitely one of the more beloved landmarks in Costa Rican Central Region.

+Government

+Mayor

+According to Costa Rica's Municipal Code, mayors are elected every four years by the population of the canton.
+As of the latest municipal elections in 2024, the New Generation Party candidate, María del Rosario Siles Fernández, was elected mayor of the canton with 47.78% of the votes, with Jonathan Miguel Arrieta Ulloa and Javiera Tatiana Centeno Barboza as first and second vice mayors, respectively.

+Municipal Council

+Like the mayor and vice mayors, members of the Municipal Council (called regidores) are elected every four years.
+Alajuelita's Municipal Council has 7 seats for regidores and their substitutes, who can participate in meetings but not vote unless the owning regidor (regidor propietario) is absent.
+The current president of the Municipal Council is the Social Christian Unity Party member Henry David Salazar Quesada, with New Generation Party member Grettel Andrea Murillo Quirós as vice president.
+The Municipal Council's composition for the 2024–2028 period is as follows:

 Districts

 The canton of Alajuelita is subdivided into the following districts: